WM-SEMERU/traceXplainer/README.md

 > By Daniel Rodriguez-Cardenas, Logan Fecko, Denys Poshyvanyk (William & Mary), David N. Palacio (Microsoft), and Kevin Moran (University of Central Florida) | Updated: 24.07.2026
 >
-> This repository, **SENSE** (a.k.a. _Sense-traceability_), is the software artifact for our information-theoretic study of unsupervised software traceability, currently under submission to ICSME'26.
-The full paper source is tracked as a submodule in [`paper/`](paper).
->
 > An earlier version of this work was released as a pre-print: [[ArXiv :page_facing_up:](https://arxiv.org/abs/2412.04704)]
 >